 Lust in Rio is known for its “Swag On” night every Wednesday where hip-hop is played.
 In the summer, this club is completely outdoors and overlooks the river.
 The club offers a VIP section that often is filled with football players and celebrities.
 You can get a private table with bottle service for around €250 for 8-10 people, as well as order some shisha.
 Lust in Rio is open until 5 am.

-Trumps is the most iconic gay club in all of Lisbon.
+Trumps is the most iconic gay club in all of Lisbon, located in Principe Real.
 Open since the 1980s, it is a part of Lisbon’s LGBT history.
 The club is mostly full on Saturday nights and plays house and dance music, as well as pop.
 They also have drag queen nights.
 The club is also very popular with straight women.
-The club also hosts art exhibitions showcasing queer art during the day.
+The club also hosts contemporary art exhibitions showcasing queer art during the day.

 Lisbon is culinary heaven.
-The food scene is renowned all over Europe.
-You can get a meal that fits your budget everywhere in the city.
-From traditional Portuguese food like seafood and steak to vegan and Michelin star restaurants, Lisbon is perfect for everyone’s taste.
+Lisbon’s cuisine is renowned all over Europe.
+You can get a meal that fits your budget everywhere in the city, as restaurants are more affordable than in other European capitals.
+From traditional food like seafood and steak to vegan and Michelin star restaurants, Lisbon is perfect for everyone’s taste.
 The options are endless.
-To help you, we have chosen some of our favorite restaurants that fit what you’re looking for.
+To help you, we have chosen some of our favorite restaurants for your trip to Lisbon.
+We also recommend booking a food tour or tasting if you are looking for a unique experience.

-Portuguese food: where to eat traditional Portuguese food in Lisbon?
+Portuguese Food: Places to eat traditional food in Lisbon, Portugal?

 - “Bifana” (pork sandwich)